HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Experiments

 \subsection{Evaluation on ABO}

 We apply HAL3D to label our constructed test set for ABO, where the label proposal network is pre-trained on the training set of PartNet.
-As mentioned in \cref{sec:data}, shapes in ABO are decomposed into convexes and HAL3D assigns a semantic label to each decomposed piece.
-Three artists were invited to use our HAL3D tool and interface for evaluation.
-Since GT labels are not provided in ABO, we inspect the labeling results from the artists via human cross validation with the final corrected labeling forming the GT.
+As mentioned in \cref{sec:data}, shapes in ABO are decomposed into convex shapes and HAL3D assigns a semantic label to each decomposed piece.
+Three artists were hired to use our HAL3D tool and interface for evaluation.
+Since GT labels are not provided in ABO, we inspect the labeling results from the artists via human cross validation with the final corrected labeling forming the GT. \rzz{As different artists may report different accuracy and recorded labeling times, we report averages in the paper.
+The artists worked together with an expert to determine labels for uncertain shapes. \rzzz{The visual results from HAL3D, as shown in \cref{fig:abo_compare} and the supplemental material, were obtained on the test set by taking majority voting from labels provided by different artists.}}

-\cref{tab:abo_comparison} presents the quantitative evaluation results.
-HAL3D is capable of accurately labeling all categories with a 94\% average accuracy within a range of 3-7 hours of manual annotation, demonstrating the effectiveness and efficiency of our approach.
-Our contribution to reduce human efforts in manual annotation becomes more significant when comparing against the last four rows in \cref{tab:abo_comparison}, where we use the same manual modification interface to directly correct the PartNet and NGSP results.
-Please see qualitative results of ABO in the supplementary material.
+As shown by quantitative results in~\cref{tab:abo_comparison}, HAL3D can accurately label all categories with a 94\% average accuracy using 3-7 hours of manual annotation, demonstrating the effectiveness and efficiency of our method.
+The reduction on human efforts against manual annotation becomes more significant when comparing against the last four rows in \cref{tab:abo_comparison}, where we use the same manual modification interface to directly correct the PartNet and NGSP results.
+Please see supplementary material for results on ABO.